damonkelley/django-vagrant/README.md

-django-vagrant
+django-vagrant-box
 ==============

-Vagrant boilerplate for Django
+Vagrant box for Django

 This project was based heavily on [torchbox/vagrant-django-template](https://github.com/torchbox/vagrant-django-template)